 To speed up exploration time, heuristic methods have been developed.
-Palesi et al. [18] designed an extension to the Platune tuning environment that used a genetic algorithm to speed up exploration time and produce comparable results.
-Zhang et al. [24] presents a heuristic method for tuning a configurable cache that searches the cache parameters in their order of impact on energy consumption.
+Palesi et al. [14] designed an extension to the Platune tuning environment that used a genetic algorithm to speed up exploration time and produce comparable results.
+Zhang et al. [21] presents a heuristic method for tuning a configurable cache that searches the cache parameters in their order of impact on energy consumption.
 The heuristic produces a set of Pareto-optimal points trading off energy consumption and performance.
-Ghosh et al. [11] presents a heuristic that, through an analytical model, directly determines the cache configuration based on the designers performance constraints.
-Ge et al. [9] present an algorithm for partitioning a fixed about of reconfigurable on-chip storage resources between the instruction cache and a scratch pad memory for energy savings averaging 30%.
+Ghosh et al. [9] presents a heuristic that, through an analytical model, directly determines the cache configuration based on the designers performance constraints.

 A few methods exist for tuning two levels of cache, using reduced configurability to maintain a manageable search space.
-Balasubramonian et al. [5] proposes a method for level one and level two cache reconfiguration as well as redistributing the cache size between the level two and level three caches while maintaining a conventional level one cache.
-In previous work [12], we designed an exploration heuristic for a configurable cache hierarchy that explores separate level one instruction and data caches and separate level two instruction and data caches.
-Dhodapkar et al. [7] present a method to dynamically monitor working set characteristics and infer program resource requirements for a multi-level cache hierarchy.
-On-chip profiling hardware calculates a certain miss penalty threshold for each configurable unit and a greedy tuning heuristic explores the design space for each unit until a configuration that meets the miss penalty threshold is determined.
+Balasubramonian et al. [5] proposes a method for redistributing the cache size between the level two and level three caches while maintaining a conventional level one cache.
+In previous work [10], we designed an exploration heuristic for a configurable cache hierarchy that explores separate level one instruction and data caches and separate level two instruction and data caches.